“You cannot change the world. You can only allow it to be changed through you.” ~ Lynda Austin

 In bowing, we lower our heads and thus begin the long daunting pilgrimage down from the blinding certainty of thought and control—from the ruling limited personal identity—gradually unveiling the impersonal light within our long-shrouded hearts.
 Here, in our tender open-heartedness, higher knowing or wisdom finds us, and leads.
 We are then able to let ourselves be led.

 From this state of inner alignment we no longer change the world, but rather allow it to be changed through us.
 We are receptacles, listening attentively for what wants to happen through us, what wants to be expressed, created, given.
-We act courageously on our inner impulses, our intuition, on how we can be of service, perhaps through art, dance, building a community garden, leading workshops, becoming a meditation teacher, inspiring alternative education, climate change adaptation initiatives, innovative and Earth-friendly product development.
+We act courageously on our inner impulses, our intuition, on how we can be of service, perhaps through art, dance, building a community garden, leading workshops, becoming a meditation teacher, inspiring alternative education, and creating Earth-friendly products.
 We do what we love such that we become more loving.
 We do what speaks to our heart.
 We become vehicles of light allowing the new emerging world to be birthed from the inside out.

 Once in the light, how we present ourselves in our writing, and advocating, and presenting, and creating has a different energy or intention, one that does not perpetuate the us-and-them, fear-based polarity that darkness only seeks to widen; one that no longer wishes to pollute Mother Earth and her inhabitants.
 For, less and less are our actions determined by fear and separation, and more by the uniting force of love.

 Only light and love can bridge us towards each other, into the new world we long for.
 Only love can remove fear.

 “Faith is the bird that feels the light when the dawn is still dark.” ~ Rabindranath Tagore